 If you are looking for a long walk or a bike ride, check out these trails located in Garfield Township: Boardman Lake Trail, Buffalo Ridge Trail, and the Mall Trail.
 Also, take a look at the Township's Non-Motorized Plan Map to see where there are potential opportunities for future sidewalks and trails.

-The Township has adopted a Parks and Recreation Plan to guide development of parks, trails, and recreation area.
 The Plan includes a description and inventory of current parks, goals and objectives for the park system, and recommended improvements and implementation items over the next few years.
-The Plan was created with the input of the public including through a community survey.
+The Plan was created with the input of the public including through a community survey and public open houses.